By Eric Johnson

 What are the Dead Sea Scrolls?

 The Dead Sea Scrolls are copies of ancient documents discovered in caves along the northwestern shore of the Dead Sea in Israel.
 These scrolls date from 2,000 (or more) years ago and were discovered between November 1946 and February 1947.
-There are more than 40,000 fragments and 500 books, including most of the books of the Bible.
+There are more than 40,000 fragments and contains most of the books of the Bible.
 It has been called the greatest archaeological discovery of all time.

 Where exactly were they found?